Hands on with Samsung’s refreshed Notebook 9 and Notebook 7 Spin

 For the most part the Notebook 9 and Notebook 7 Spin fill similar needs.
 Both are convertible Windows 10 systems with option pen inputs.
 Samsung won’t talk pricing yet, but the 9 is definitely the more premium of the two systems, with a thinner and lighter build courtesy of a new magnesium aluminum alloy called “Metal12.”

-To be totally honestly the material still has a bit of a plasticky feel to it, which is part of the tradeoff with not going straight aluminum on the thing.
+To be totally honest, the material still has a bit of a plasticky feel to it, which is part of the tradeoff with not going straight aluminum on the thing.
 But the convertibles do feel super lightweight — the Notebook 9 pen is the lightest 360 convertible Samsung has made up to this point, according to the company.

 It’s also pretty thin.
 It’s easy to hold when the screen is swiveled all the way back.
 Of course, there’s the same issue you’ll get with all of these none detachable systems: the keyboard is still exposed on the other side, so you’re holding onto that bit when using it as a tablet.